First Cutlerville Christian Reformed Church

 First Cutlerville CRC seeks to glorify God by worshipping Him whole heartedly, witnessing His love to all people, and working to bring His Kingdom into every area of life.

 Wednesday is Fellowship Night, with church members and neighbors sharing a meal.
 While the kids go off to GEMS and Cadets, the adults gather for Bible studies and other small groups.
 Of course, fellowship and discipleship training don’t end there.
-Besides the dynamic youth ministries, many different groups meet throughout the week, from traditional women’s groups to Women of the Cloth, who sew together, to Young at Heart, who organize social activities for older adults.
+Besides dynamic youth ministries, many different groups meet throughout the week, from traditional women’s groups to Women of the Cloth, who craft together, to Young at Heart, who organize social activities for older adults.

 Investments & Connections